61 Claremont Avenue

 New York, NY 10115

-John Ducksworth, The Rev. Billy Michael Honor, and Donna Hylton will use storytelling and conversation to show how and why people of faith ought to include ending mass incarceration in their work for justice.
+John Ducksworth, The Rev. Billy Michael Honor, and Donna Hylton used storytelling and conversation to show how and why people of faith ought to include ending mass incarceration in their work for justice.

 The U.S., home to just five percent of the world population, holds 25% of the world’s prison population.
 There are 2.3 million people in the nation’s prisons and jails—a 500% increase in the past 40 years.
 The land of the free is the incarceration capital of the world.